This two day symposium in the department of Design History and Theory,

-Arts Vienna, invites scholars working on objects, practices and identities of design in its widest sense, including fashion,
+University of Applied Arts Vienna, invites scholars working on objects, practices and identities of design in its widest sense,

-craft, product, architecture and the built environment, alongside scholars of gender studies, cultural history, business history,
+including fashion, craft, product, architecture and the built environment, alongside scholars of gender studies, cultural

-relationship between different forms of masculinities and design culture more deeply?
-How has this relationship been formed
+contextualise the relationship between different forms of masculinities and design culture more deeply?
+How has this relationship

-put different emphasis on gender binaries and boundaries, such as public / private; professional / amateur; industrial /domestic,
+design culture put different emphasis on gender binaries and boundaries, such as public / private; professional / amateur;

 How can we move beyond these binaries?